The Role of Charitable Trusts & the Math Behind the Tax

 Case Study 2

 You establish a charitable trust to be the beneficiary of your IRA and name your loved one as the beneficiary of the trust.
 When you pass away, the beneficiary is 58 years old and your IRA has a value of $1 million.
-Let us use the same set of assumptions in footnote (1) and compare leaving the IRA outright to your loved one subject to the SECURE Act tax or using the CRT strategy.
+Let us use the same set of assumptions in footnote (1) and compare leaving the IRA outright to your loved one subject to the SECURE Act tax or using the charitable trust strategy.

 If we try to deliver the same after-tax income as the charitable trust compared to paying the SECURE Act tax, as you see from the graph below, the assets when paying the SECURE Act tax are gone and the income stops by the 19th year — which is age 77 in our example (2).